BizzQuit7317/MNSF_Dashoard_Rust_Update/README.md

 sudo apt update
 sudo apt install -y pkg-config libgpgme-dev libgpg-error-dev libassuan-dev
 ```
+- See dir UDS_Test to see the breakdown of how the unix domain socket will work for the gpg broker

 # Key security
 - gpg encrypted keys in json files